docwarems/jmc-tutorial/docs/README.md

 This exercise is just to familiarize you with one of the ways to create a flight recording.
-This will be a rather boring recording, in terms of results from the automated analysis, so don’t mind the results of this analysis.
+This will be a rather boring recording, in terms of results from the automated analysis, so don't mind the results of this analysis.

-Since the recording was done on a process not doing any actual work, the auto- analysis didn’t find anything other than that I should probably run less stuff on my
+Since the recording was done on a process not doing any actual work, the auto- analysis didn't find anything other than that I should probably run less stuff on my
 laptop:

 1. I am starting to run out of physical memory.
 I am guessing MS Word ate a